cidme/CIDME/README.md

 <a name="goals"/>
 ## Project Goals / Guidelines

+* CIDME is intended to be integrated, embedded, and/or used by other software projects / applications.
+  * CIDME is NOT a stand-alone piece of software!
+* CIDME is intended to be used via a REST API.

 [*Back to TOC*](#toc)

 <a name="whythename"/>
 ## Why the name *CIDME*?

+After putting a considerable amount of thought into what this project was to be, as well as what it was not, the CIDME acronym was chosen as it's contents best accurately describes what the project provides.
+An _engine_ to _manage contextualized identity_ information.

+The only other major usage of the term which turns up during web searches is a Dental clinic in Spain.
+I figured the acronym was unique enough to use and build upon for a software project.

 [*Back to TOC*](#toc)